zu2/chibicc-6800-v1/README.md

 for the Motorola MC6800.

 - int and pointer size are 16-bit.
-- long and float are 32-bit.
+- long and float size are 32-bit.
-- double and long long of 64-bit or more are not supported.
+- double and long long, 64-bit or more are not supported.
-- Passing struct/union by value and bit fields have been implemented.
+- passing/returning struct/union by value and bit fields have been implemented.

 The float/long library was written for testing, with no attention paid to speed, precision, or exception handling.